 Name Description GIMP Image Editor An application that lets you modify, convert or even create pictures.
-The best Linux equivalent to Photoshop.
-Image Viewer The Gnome Image Viewer LibreOffice Draw A graphics application Pix An application to view and organize your images Simple Scan A tool to capture images from a scanner
+The best Linux equivalent to Photoshop. gThumb An application to manage your photos Image Viewer An application to browse and rotate images Simple Scan A tool to capture images from a scanner